zevenet/kube-nftlb/README.md

 In this section we are going to see the different settings that we can apply to create our service.
 The first thing we have to know is that it is a service and how we can create a simple one and check that it has been created correctly.

 A Service is an abstraction which defines a logical set of Pods and a policy by which to access them.
 A Service in Kubernetes is a REST object, similar to a Pod.
-Like all of the REST objects, you can POST a Service definition to the API server to create a new instance.
+Like all the REST objects, you can POST a Service definition to the API server to create a new instance.
 The name of a Service object must be a valid DNS label name.
 For example:

 ```console
 # service.yaml configuration creates a service